xalt/xalt/README.md

    1. A static version of libuuid.a is now part of XALT.

-   2. XALT nolonger hardcodes paths at configure time.
+   2. XALT no longer hard-codes paths at configure time.
 Instead it used --with-systemPath=/usr/bin:/bin to control where XALT looks for executables such as basename